Limingxing00/NVCODEC/README.md

 I use NVENC and NVDEC to deal with 16bit medical image
 ![pipeline](https://github.com/Limingxing00/NVCODEC/blob/master/CODE/img.jpg)

 ### Tip.
-My project is different from NVIDIA CODEC.
+My project is different from [NVIDIA CODEC](https://developer.nvidia.com/nvidia-video-codec-sdk#NVDECFeatures).
 I modified the source code to make it suitable for grayscale images (only for grayscale images).

 ## my computer
 * windows10
 * cuda 9.2
 * opencv 3.0.0
-* vs2013
+* vs2015

 ## compiled appplication
 I have compiled encoder and decoder.
 You can directly use it. (.../NVCODEC/Comiled application)